dod-advana/gamechanger-data/dataPipelines/scripts/README.md

 `/gc_ingest/core/cli.py`.

 The scripts include:
+* **checkpoint_ingest.sh**: script that grabs the latest checkpoint from s3 and parses/ingests from the local directory.
+This is the main gc_ingest function used in production, and this script is important to mirror production's pipeline.

 * **crawl_and_ingest.sh**: the main ingest script consisting of three docker runs: the first checks that the connections to the databases are functional, the second runs the crawl+download, and the third performs the ingests in neo4j, ElasticSearch, postgres, and s3.

 * **neo4j_reingest**: This script pulls down documents from s3's `json` directory (jsons resulting from the corpus parse) and reingests them into the neo4j database, all in a docker container.

 * **reindex.sh**: pulls down documents from s3's `json` directory
   (jsons resulting from the corpus parse) and reingests the results into ElasticSearch.

 * **reparse.sh**: pulls down documents from s3's `pdf` directory
   (raw pdfs/metadata), parses them, reingests the output into neo4j and ElasticSearch, then pushes the output into s3's `json` directory.